t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 ### What isn't Type Safety?

-Going to start this with a question for you:
+Going to start this with a question:

-When working in a type safe system, should you be writing more types, or less?
+_When working in a type safe system, should you be writing more types, or less?_

 This question may seem dumb.
 "Of course you would have more type definitions in the better typed system!"